vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     nnoremap \x :<C-U>call StripTrailingWhitespace()<CR>

-Functions like the above don't need to be loaded every time vimrc is sourced: once defined, they can just sit there, ready for use.
-Instead of putting the function definition in `~/.vimrc`, drop it into `~/.vim/plugin`, as `~/.vim/plugin/strip_trailing_whitespace.vim`.
+Functions like the above don't need to be loaded every time vimrc is sourced.
+Once defined, they can just sit there, ready for invocation when appropriate.
+Instead of putting the function definition in `~/.vimrc`, drop it into `~/.vim/plugin` with a `.vim` extension, for example as `~/.vim/plugin/strip_trailing_whitespace.vim`.

+Once installed and Vim is restarted, we can confirm our plugin was loaded by checking it's included in the output of [`:scriptnames`][sn].

+### What's a plugin, anyway?

 Why `~/.vim/plugin`?
-Our code isn't a "real" plugin, after all, it's just a single function.
-However, to Vim, that's not a meaningful distinction; per `:help load-plugins`, it loads all the `*.vim` files it can in the `plugins` subdirectory of each of the directories in `'runtimepath'`.
-It makes no difference to Vim what those files actually are.
+You might object that our code isn't a "real" plugin; it's just a single function.
+To Vim, that's not a meaningful distinction—as described in [`:help load-plugins`][lp], it loads all the `*.vim` files it can in the `plugins` subdirectory of each of the directories in `'runtimepath'`.
+It makes no difference to Vim what Vim script those files actually contain.

-The files are also only loaded during Vim's actual startup, not when your vimrc is sourced.
+The plugin files are also only loaded during Vim's actual startup, not when your vimrc is sourced.
 If you have a mapping to reload your vimrc, putting heavier blocks of code in `~/.vim/plugin` can avoid re-running them unnecessarily.

-It doesn't have to be functions, either.
-A set of related abbreviations, or custom commands, or a block of code dependent on a single operating system?
-Why not?
+A plugin file doesn't have to be functions, either.
+A set of related abbreviations?
+Custom commands?
+Code dependent on one particular machine or operating system?
+Hey, why not?

+### Plugin subdirectories

+Similarly, because `*.vim` files are loaded from the `plugin` directory recursively, you can organize them in subdirectories if you want to:

+    ~/.vim/plugin/insert/cancel.vim
+    ~/.vim/plugin/insert/suspend.vim
+    ~/.vim/plugin/visual/region.vim
+    ~/.vim/plugin/whitespace/squeeze.vim
+    ~/.vim/plugin/whitespace/trim.vim

+The clue here to how this works is in the command that `:help load-plugins` suggests as the analogue to what it does internally:

+    :runtime! plugin/**/*.vim

+### Local script scope

 Putting blocks of code like this in distinct files in `~/.vim/plugin` has some other advantages.
 For one thing, you can use Vim's [script-variable][sv]